jellyfin/jellyfin-sdk-kotlin/README.md

 ---

-The Jellyfin Kotlin API Client is a library implementing the Jellyfin API to easily access servers.
+The Jellyfin Kotlin SDK is a library implementing the Jellyfin API to easily access servers.
-It is currently available for the JVM and Android platforms.
+It is currently available for the JVM and Android.

 ## Setup